 We’ve listed below some of the things that our guests have loved about Mysore and around.

-If you want more help, visit our tours page for specific suggestions and feel free to contact us directly (bottom of page) to discuss your visit in more detail.
+If you want more help: visit our tours and resources page for specific suggestions and feel free to contact us directly (bottom of page) to discuss your visit in more detail.
 We’re not a travel or guide company, we just do these things to help our guests have a wonderful time in Mysore and to wish to come back for more.

 In Mysore itself….